FAQ

 The Fairmind project is nonpartisan and noncommercial.
 We are not affiliated with any political party or partisan advocacy organization.

 Our mission is to be fair to all sides.
-Realizing anyone can say that, we back it up with technology for enforcing accuracy and fairness.
+Realizing anyone can say that, we back it up with technology and processes for enforcing accuracy and fairness.

 Who is behind this site?